ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: New XSNOR framework replacing the old serial_nor.
+It allows multiple device types on multiple interfaces and devices auto-detection.
+       STM32-WSPI-MFS demo modified to showcase the new capabilities.
+       The old serial_nor is still available but no more developed.
 - NEW: New XShell specific for the new RT, it leverages the new thread dispose feature.
 - NEW: New RT threads spawning API decoupling the thread stack from the